pileofwolves/finmer/Docs/content/getting-started/editor-setup.md

 # Setup Guide

 The Editor is optionally included with copies of Finmer.
-If you don't have a copy yet, you can download it from [GitHub Releases](https://github.com/pileofwolves/finmer/releases), or if you prefer, compile and run your own copy from source.
+If you don't have a copy yet, you can download it from the [official website](https://get.finmer.dev/) or [GitHub Releases](https://github.com/pileofwolves/finmer/releases), or if you prefer, compile and run your own copy from source.

 ## System Requirements